ReactTraining/react-workshop/README.md

 A few common problems:

-- **You're having problems cloning the repository.** Some corporate networks block port 22, which git uses to communicate with GitHub over SSH.
+- **You're having problems cloning the repository.** Some corporate networks block port 22, which Git uses to communicate with GitHub over SSH.
 Instead of using SSH, clone the repo over HTTPS.
-Use the following command to tell git to always use `https` instead of `git`:
+Use the following command to tell Git to always use `https` instead of `git`:

 ```sh
 $ git config --global url."https://".insteadOf git://